PhyloSofS-Team/DANCE/README.md

 ## Citation

-If you use this code or the associated data in your research, please cite the following paper:
+If you use this code or the associated data in your research, please cite the following papers:

 ```bibtex
 @article{lombard2024explaining,